-When Does 'Queer Eye' Season 2 Premiere On Netflix?
-Fans Need More Of The Fab 5
+'Queer Eye' Season 2 Is Coming To Netflix Because We All Need More Of The Fab 5

 The execs at Netflix have finally realized what we have all been saying for weeks now: Eight episodes of the new Queer Eye series just was not enough!
 The streaming service has officially renewed the buzzy makeover series for a second season just about a month and a half after the debut season dropped in early February.
 So when does Queer Eye Season 2 premiere, and what can fans expect from the brand new season?
 Let's get into everything we know.